MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/index.md

 Gets the load reports of a Service Fabric cluster.

 ### [Get-ServiceFabricClusterManifest](Get-ServiceFabricClusterManifest.md)
 Gets the Service Fabric cluster manifest.
+Cluster manifest includes default configurations for the cluster such as [Reliable Service Configurations](https://docs.microsoft.com/azure/service-fabric/service-fabric-reliable-services-configuration).

 ### [Get-ServiceFabricClusterUpgrade](Get-ServiceFabricClusterUpgrade.md)
 Gets the status of a Service Fabric cluster upgrade.